popphp/docs/installation.rst

 Requirements
 ------------

-The Pop PHP Framework has been built for and tested with **PHP 8.1** and is backwards compatible to **7.4**.
+The Pop PHP Framework has been built for and tested with **PHP 8.2** but at a minimum, it requires **8.1**.
-So the only true requirement is that to have at least **PHP 7.4** installed in the environment.
+So the only true requirement is that to have at least **PHP 8.1** installed in the environment.

 Recommendations
 ---------------